charlievelas/TreeUI/README.md

 tandemGUI can be run by
 	root 'tandem("/location/of/root/file1.root","/location/of/root/file2.root")'

 Both root files must have the same branches.
-If not, then the override option an be used
+If not, then the override option can be used

 	root 'tandem("/location/of/root/file1.root","/location/of/root/file2.root","override")'